Customizing Visual Editor

-You can add, remove or customize buttons on the editor's toolbar as well as items in the style or class selector.
+You can add, remove or customize buttons on the editor's toolbar as well as items in the block, style or class selector.

 The Visual Editor is styled with style sheets (CSS) and uses a number of images for its GUI buttons.
 The appearance and behavior of the editor itself is set via its configuration file.